Big Boss Man: Various tag teams and departure (2000–2003)

 In the summer of 2000, Boss Man disappeared from the WWF's primary television shows, wrestling mainly on Jakked and Heat, where he had a minor feud with Crash Holly until suffering a legit injury in April 2001, keeping him out of The Invasion storyline, which featured invading WCW and ECW wrestlers, for much of the year.
-He returned on the December 20, 2001 episode of SmackDown!, forming a team with Booker T after Vince McMahon ordered him to be his enforcer.
+He returned on the December 20, 2001 episode of SmackDown!, his name now shortened to The Boss Man hitting "Stone Cold" Steve Austin with a chair shot in his match against Booker T who he forming a team with after Vince McMahon ordered him to be his enforcer.
 The team quietly split in late January 2002, and Boss Man returned to Jakked/Metal and Heat.
 In April, he formed a short-lived tag team with Mr. Perfect after both were drafted to the Raw brand.
-On the May 26 episode of Heat, he lost his final WWE match to Tommy Dreamer.
+On the May 26 episode of Heat, he lost his final and only match when the WWF was rebranded to WWE to Tommy Dreamer.
 In the summer, Traylor was assigned to train developmental wrestlers in Ohio Valley Wrestling.
-He was released from WWE in 2003 after his contract expired.
+He was released from WWE in 2003 after his contract expired; thus ending his second and final tenure with the company after six years.